SimonRice/SRMonthPicker/README.md

 You have properties to show the year first, along with the setting (& getting) the selected date, plus the maximum & minimum years.

-## Known Issues

-* When the calendar style is set to 'Buddhist', the years display correctly, but lack "BE" at the end.
-* Similarly, with the 'Japanese' calendar style, only the current era is shown.

 ## Contributions

 As everyone says, GitHub is about social coding - I didn't just choose to use it because of my love of git as a version control system.
 Please do chip in & help make this an even better project.